Shower-curtain effect

 The shower-curtain effect in physics describes the phenomenon of a shower curtain being blown inward when a shower is running.
-The problem of identifying the cause of this effect has been featured in Scientific American magazine, with several theories given to explain the phenomenon but no definite conclusion.
+The problem of identifying the cause of this effect has been featured in Scientific American magazine, with several hypotheses given to explain the phenomenon but no definite conclusion.

-The shower-curtain effect may also be used to describe the observation how nearby phase front distortions of an optical wave are more severe than remote distortions of the same amplitude.

 Hypotheses

 Buoyancy hypothesis

-Also called Chimney effect or Stack effect, observes that warm air (from the hot shower) rises out over the shower curtain as cooler air (near the floor) pushes in under the curtain to replace the rising air.
+Also called chimney effect or stack effect, observes that warm air (from the hot shower) rises out over the shower curtain as cooler air (near the floor) pushes in under the curtain to replace the rising air.
 By pushing the curtain in towards the shower, the (short range) vortex and Coandă effects become more significant.
-However, the shower-curtain effect persists when cold water is used, implying that this cannot be the only mechanism at work.
+However, the shower-curtain effect persists when cold water is used, implying that this is not the sole mechanism.

 Bernoulli effect hypothesis

 The most popular explanation given for the shower-curtain effect is Bernoulli's principle.
 Bernoulli's principle states that an increase in velocity results in a decrease in pressure.
 This theory presumes that the water flowing out of a shower head causes the air through which the water moves to start flowing in the same direction as the water.
 This movement would be parallel to the plane of the shower curtain.
 If air is moving across the inside surface of the shower curtain, Bernoulli's principle says the air pressure there will drop.
 This would result in a pressure differential between the inside and outside, causing the curtain to move inward.
 It would be strongest when the gap between the bather and the curtain is smallest, resulting in the curtain attaching to the bather.